-The tips offered above are great for addressing hangovers, but it’s even better to avoid experiencing a hangover in the first place.
+The tips offered above are great for addressing hangovers, but it’s even better to avoid experiencing a one in the first place.

 The good news is that there are proactive steps that you can take to prevent a hangover.
 Below, we highlight five of these steps:

 - Practice moderation when drinking.
 If you do choose to drink, try not to drink more than one drink every hour and regularly assess how you feel while you are drinking.
 When you’re making this assessment, remember that it takes a while for the alcohol that you’re drinking to affect you.
 Here are some therapist tips for how to drink in moderation.

 - Choose your drinks wisely.
 Hangovers are generally less severe when drinking clear liquid rather than dark or heavy liquors.